Stewie Goes for a Drive: Plot

 Stewie takes the bus to the airport, but ends up in the wrong neighborhood where Consuela, the Griffin family's former maid, finds him and takes him home.
 Brian finds Stewie, and tells him that he feels that it was partly his fault that the car accident occurred, admits he should not have left Stewie alone in the car, and promises not to tell anyone if Stewie promises to never drive his car again.
 They attempt to leave Consuela's home, but she insists on keeping Stewie as her own baby.
-After a relative of Consuela's threatens Brian with a gun for attempting to take Stewie back, Stewie grabs the gun and shoots Consuela in the foot, then fires shots into the air, giving him and Brian the opportunity to return home, although Stewie states that he did not want to hurt her, stating that they were very nice to him up until Brian showed up.
+After a relative of Consuela's threatens Brian with a gun for attempting to take Stewie back, Stewie grabs the gun and shoots Consuela in the foot, then fires shots into the air, scaring the home guests and giving him and Brian the opportunity to return home, although Stewie states that he did not want to hurt her, stating that they were very nice to him up until when they didn't let him return home.

 On their way out of the doctor's office, actor Ryan Reynolds asks Peter and Lois for directions.
 He seems very appreciative of Peter.
 The next morning Peter notices that Ryan has moved in across the street, taking Cleveland Brown's former residence.
 Ryan says he is filming for a movie nearby.
 Peter attends Ryan's housewarming party that night, at which Ryan tickles him and requests that he return the favor.
 Later that week, they go out to dinner, but Peter immediately flees the restaurant when Ryan tries to kiss him.
 The next day, Peter tells a disbelieving Lois he believes Ryan may be gay.
 Peter confronts Ryan, who replies that he is only attracted to Peter's spirit in the way that a man is attracted to a woman.
 Angered by Peter's accusation, Ryan orders him to leave, but hands him a cell phone so they can "always talk".